isomerpages/mlaw-corp/news/speeches/_posts/2024-10-24-post-Speech by Second Minister for Law Edwin Tong SC, at LAB’s 66th Anniversary and Award Ceremony.md

 14.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We thank you very much for always being welcoming, always taking on these cases, and for also looking at these cases not just from a lens of ‘how do I help them within my domain’, but apply the whole-of-society and therefore the whole-of-government approach to the way in which we solve their problems.

 {:start="15"}
-15.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; AOne such successful collaboration is the “Building Bridges” initiative.
+15.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; One such successful collaboration is the “Building Bridges” initiative.
 Under this programme, the Bureau partners with Montfort Care, a social service agency, to provide an avenue for applicants seeking to vary their court orders for child-related matters to undergo counselling and mediation, so that they can, through this process, talk it out and hopefully settle matters amicably instead of going to court.
 This encourages parties to try and find long-term, consensual, amicable solutions, through collaboration instead of conflict.

 {:start="16"}